Investigation of $\Xi^{-}nn$ ($S=-2$) Hypernucleus in Low-energy Pionless Halo Effective Theory: Results and Discussion

-Our predicted range of three-body scattering lengths represents a naive ballpark estimate based on the induced universal three-body correlations which is expected to manifest themselves in a halo-bound $\Xi^- nn$ system, despite the approximations considered in this analysis.
-To further elucidate the universal aspects, it is worth demonstrating the $B_3$ versus $a^\infty_3$ correlations with our preferred choice of the input $\Xi^- n$ scattering length, namely, $a^{(1)}_{\Xi n}=4.911$~fm~\cite{Nagels:2015dia,Rijken:2016uon}.
-This yields the well-known Phillips line plot for the $\Xi^- nn$ system, as depicted in Fig.~\ref{FIG-7}.
-The curve diverges as $B_3\to {\mathcal B}_2=1.47$~MeV, the $n-(\Xi^- n)_t$ particle-dimer threshold, whenever an Efimov-like bound state emerges at zero-energy threshold (i.e., with $B_d=B_3-{\mathcal B}_2=0$).
+Our predicted range of three-body scattering lengths represents a {\it naive} ballpark estimate based on the induced universal correlations which are expected to manifest in a halo-bound $\Xi^- nn$ system, albeit approximations considered in the analysis.
+To elucidate one of the inherent universal features, it is worth demonstrating the $B_3$ versus $a^\infty_3$ correlations corresponding to our preferred choice of the input $\Xi^- n$ scattering length, namely, $a^{(1)}_{\Xi n}=4.911$~fm~\cite{Nagels:2015dia,Rijken:2016uon}.
+This yields the well-known Phillips line correlation plot for the $\Xi^- nn$ system, as depicted in Fig.~\ref{fig-6}.
+The curve diverges as $B_3\to {\mathcal B}_2=1.47$~MeV, the $n+(\Xi^- n)_t$ particle-triplet-dimer threshold, whenever an Efimov-like bound state emerges at zero-energy threshold (i.e., with $B_d=B_3-{\mathcal B}_2=0$).
 A second virtual bound three-body state with large negative value of $a^\infty_3$ is expected to emerge around $B^{\rm (virt)}_3=e^{\pi/s_0}{\mathcal B}_2\approx 70$~MeV, where the Phillips line diverges again.
-However, the latter state lies outside the domain of validity of standard ${}^{{\pi}\!\!\!/}$EFT with an estimated breakdown energy $B_3\approx 14$~MeV, as determined by the three-body binding momentum of the order of the pion mass, i.e., $\gamma_3=\sqrt{2\mu_{n(\Xi n)}B_3}\gtrsim m_\pi$.
-The four data points displayed in the figure correspond to the $B_3$ predictions from the potential model analyses~\cite{Garcilazo:2015noa,Garcilazo:2016ylj,Garcilazo:2016ams,Filikhin:2017fog}, all of which rely on the same input two-body scattering length $a^{(1)}_{\Xi n}=4.911$~fm~\cite{Nagels:2015dia,Rijken:2016uon} (cf. Table~\ref{tab:3}).
-Evidently, the Phillips plot clearly demonstrates the compatibility of the model inputs with our EFT description.
+However, the latter state lies outside the domain of validity of standard ${}^{{\pi}\!\!\!/}$EFT with an estimated breakdown energy scale $-E_{\rm break}\sim 14$~MeV, as determined by the three-body binding momentum of the order of the pion mass, i.e., $\gamma_3=\sqrt{-2\mu_{n(n\Xi )}E_{\rm break}}\sim m_\pi$.
+The four data points displayed in the figure correspond to the $B_3$ predictions from the potential model analyses~\cite{Garcilazo:2015noa,Garcilazo:2016ylj,Garcilazo:2016ams,Filikhin:2017fog}, all of which rely on the same two-body input from the Nijmegen model analyses, namely, $a^{(1)}_{\Xi n}=4.911$~fm~\cite{Nagels:2015dia,Rijken:2016uon} (cf. Table~\ref{tab:3}).
+The fact that the Phillips plot evidently reflects certain degree of compatibility of the potential model inputs with our EFT description is an important qualitative finding of this work.
+In the event of possible future availability of phenomenological three-body data, a more rigorous NLO EFT analysis (explicitly including effective range terms) may be helpful to substantiate such connections on a better footing.